 1. Which of my prenatal studies should I bring with me?

-In Brazil more prenatal studies are usually done than recommended in the United States *.
+UP&GOAL In Brazil more prenatal studies are usually done than recommended in the United States *.
 Therefore, it is rare that studies are lacking in most cases of pregnant women coming from Brazil.
 However, as a general rule, for pregnant women arriving after 28 weeks of gestation, it is ideal that they also have their third trimester studies (syphilis, HIV, hepatitis B, rubella) already concluded.
 Studies of Gonorrhea, Chlamydia, and Streptococcus are done with us at 35 weeks of gestation.